-Company and the Chairman of the Governance Committee and has been appointed as an Outside Director as he is currently serving the role shown above.
-As he is considered devoid of risk of conflict of interest with general shareholders, he is designated an independent officer.
-Ms. Ishii has specialist knowledge and abundant experience as a lawyer, especially in the field of labor law.
+i Taeko Ishii 0 Ms. Ishii has specialist knowledge and abundant experience as a lawyer, especially in the field of labor law.
 She is expected to contribute to the improvement of quality of the Board decision-making by providing her advice regarding compliance and personnel/labor related fields, which is aimed toward the sustainable growth and mid- to long-term enhancement of the corporate value of the Company and its groups by utilizing her knowledge and experience.
-She is also expected to perform a check function on management by participating in decision-making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision making regarding nominations and remuneration of directors and executive officers as a member of the Governance Committee.
-Ms. Ishii is currently an Outside Director is currently serving the role shown above.
+She is also expected to perform a check function on meangement by netticing time in decision management by participating in decision- making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision making regarding nominations and remuneration of directors and executive officers as a member of the Governance Committee.
+Ms. Ishii is currently an Outside Director of the Company and a member of the Governance Committee and has been appointed as an Outside Director as she is currently serving the role shown above.
 As she is considered devoid of risk of conflict of interest with general shareholders, she is designated an independent officer.
+Mr. Kinoshita has a wealth of knowledge

-Manabu Kinoshita Mr. Kinoshita had held responsibilities such as serving as Senior Executive Vice President of NEC Corporation, the Company's business partner.
+Manabu Kinoshita 0 Mr. Kinoshita had held responsibilities such as serving as Senior Executive Vice President of NEC Corporation, the Company's business partner.
 During fiscal 2020, the Company had no sales to NEC Corporation.
 Although the Company engaged in business with NEC Corporation in such areas as the purchase of equipment and software and the payment of maintenance and lease fees, the amount of its payments to the said company totaled ¥30 million, accounting for 0.0% of NEC Corporation's nonconsolidated net sales.
 Mr. Kinoshita has a wealth of knowledge and experience in corporate management and digital business, having held responsibilities such as serving as Senior Executive Vice President of NEC Corporation.
 He is expected to contribute to the improvement of quality of the Board decision-making by providing his advice regarding material business and digital fields where the business environment is changing significantly, which is aimed toward the sustainable growth and mid- to long-term enhancement of the corporate value of the Company and its groups by utilizing his knowledge and experience.
-He is also expected to perform a check function on management by participating in decision-making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision making regarding nominations and remuneration of directors and executive officers as a member of the Governance Committee.
-Mr. Kinoshita is currently an Outside Director of the Company and a member of the Governance Committee and has been appointed as an Outside Director as he is currently serving the role shown above.
+He is also expected to perform a check function on management by participating in decision- making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision making regarding nominations and remuneration of directors and executive officers as a member of the Governance Committee.
+Mr. Kinoshita is currently an Outside Director of the Company and a member of the Governance Committee and has been appointed as an Outside Director as he is currently serving the role shown above. --------------------- --- --- --

 As he is considered devoid of risk of conflict of interest with general shareholders, he is designated an independent officer.